Beesettyrakesh/bill-generator/memory-bank/techContext.md

 3. Total calculated based on branch-specific consumption rates
 4. Document template selected based on branch template type
 5. Template loaded and populated with data
+6. DOCX document generated client-side
+7. For PDF output:
+   a.
+DOCX sent to server-side API route
+   b.
+API route sends DOCX to CloudConvert for conversion
+   c.
+Converted PDF returned to client
+   d.
+Fallback to DOCX if conversion fails
-6. Generated document saved or added to batch queue
+8. Generated document saved or added to batch queue

 ## Build and Deployment